AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 ### Identity

-You **must** select a unique identifier from your [union schema](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).
+We recommend that you select a unique identifier from your [union schema](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).
 This is the field that your users' identities are keyed off of.
-Most commonly, this field is the email address, but it can also be a loyalty ID or a phone number.
-See the table below for the most common identifiers and their schema in XDM.
+Most commonly, this field is the email address, but it can also be a loyalty program ID or a phone number.
+See the table below for the most common identifiers and their XDM field in unified schema.

-Schema | XDM field
+Identifier | XDM field in Unified Schema
 ---------|----------
  Email Address | personalEmail.address
  Phone | mobilePhone.number
- Loyalty ID | customer-defined XDM field
+ Loyalty program ID | Customer-defined XDM field

 ### Other Destination Attributes